 There are a couple of main benefits to using lens attachments.
 Firstly, lens attachments negate the need to use your phone’s digital zoom – which is not actually a zoom function at all.
 Digital zoom instead magnifies your camera’s pixels and as a result, there is an almost instantaneous drop off in image quality.
 Secondly, lens attachments afford you more creative freedom.
 You can easily extend your wide-angle, macro and zoom creativity with a variety of different lenses

 In learning how to shoot great videos on your phone, understand that high definition video will only take your creative efforts so far.
-While you certainly don’t need to have the artistic flair of a Steven Spielberg or Quentin Tarantino, there is no doubt that a few simple tips will elevate your video production to a standard you will be proud of.
+While you certainly don’t need to have the artistic flair of a Steven Spielberg or Quentin Tarantino.
+But a few simple tips will elevate your video production to a standard you will be proud of.

 Don’t forget to get your Free Checklist to Shoot Great Videos on Your Smartphone